Professional track record

 There was no formal performance process when I joined as Engineering People Manager.
 I designed one from scratch: OKR-setting with SMART goal validation, 30-60-90 onboarding plans for new engineers, and a mid-year peer feedback questionnaire.
 The 30-60-90 plans and peer feedback process were implemented and are still in use.

-People ops Process design AI tooling
+People ops Internal tooling APIs

 Manager README